The disease has increased sharply in the past 3 weeks.

 In addition, more than 60 children with less severe conditions are being treated at the Department of Infectious Diseases - Neurology.

-Ministry of Health has anti-epidemic scenarios
+The Ministry of Health has anti-epidemic scenarios.

-Sharing about the sharp increase in hand, foot and mouth disease in Ho Chi Minh City, Prof. Dr. Phan Trong Lan, Director of the Department of Preventive Medicine, said that the city and the Ministry of Health have scenarios for the current situation.
+Sharing about the sharp increase in hand, foot and mouth disease in Ho Chi Minh City, Prof. Dr. Phan Trong Lan, Director of the Department of Preventive Medicine, said that the city and the Ministry of Health have had scenarios for the current situation.

 For the city, or hospitals, departments all have plans, proactively treat and coordinate with each other.
 In the worst case, the disease increases rapidly, it is still possible to meet the treatment needs of patients.